Einar Páll Svavarsson

 Be on alert and aware of the DANGEROUS waves on the beach

 Although both folklore story and landscape are fascinating for the camera and anyone's imagination, you must remember if you visit Reynisdrangar, either from the east side from Vík or from Reynisfjara on the west side, that the ocean and the waves are often extremely DANGEROUS.
 Much more dangerous than trolls.
-Especially when the tide is high and winds are strong.
-The waves might look innocent and calm as they softly crawl in and cover the beach, but they are often quite strong and demanding on the way out; almost unpredictable.
-Everyone visiting should read the signs and understand that the waves are not only dangerous in high tide and strong winds.
-Everyone visiting Reynisfjara should BE CAREFUL.
+Especially when the tide is high, and winds are strong.
+The waves might look innocent and calm as they softly crawl in and cover the beach, but they are often quite strong and demanding on the way out, almost unpredictable.
+Everyone visiting should read the signs and understand that the waves are dangerous not only in high tides but also in strong winds.